-Collections Care Division
+Collections Care

-The Collections Care Division (CCD) provides support within the SIA and to research centers, museums, education and outreach programs, and administrative staff of the Smithsonian Institution in the preservation of analog records in all formats.
+The Collections Care team provides support within the SIA and to research centers, museums, education and outreach programs, and administrative staff of the Smithsonian Institution in the preservation of analog records in all formats.
 Its purview includes concerns for the environment and security of archival collections, proper housing and shelving of records, reformatting of selected materials, and training.
-A special division within CCD is devoted to the management of the historic photograph negative archives of the Institution, including arranging, describing, making accessible, and preserving the collection.

-CCD is the liaison to facilities maintenance at the various SIA locations, especially regarding collections areas.
+Collections Care staff act as liaison to facilities maintenance at the various SIA locations, especially regarding collections areas.
 It also provides the liaison support for the Smithsonian's nitrate roll and sheet film collections housed by the Library of Congress.

-CCD's expertise is available to any Smithsonian archival unit in need of conservation advice or treatment.
-Through the Smithsonian Center for Archives Conservation (SCAC), CCD offers a full range of preservation services to the Smithsonian archival community.
+Collections Care staff expertise is available to any Smithsonian archival unit in need of conservation advice or treatment, offering a full range of preservation services to the Smithsonian archival community.
 This includes consultation and training and conducting condition survey assessments.
-SCAC takes in archival objects for conservation treatment, which includes examination and documentation, exhibit preparation, cleaning, deacidification, mending, and other stabilization efforts.
+The conservators on this team take in archival objects for conservation treatment, which includes examination and documentation, exhibit preparation, cleaning, deacidification, mending, and other stabilization efforts.

-The Collections Cares Division hosts interns and fellows, works with national and international organizations to advance research in the proper preservation of records in all formats, and conducts workshops and other training opportunities.
+The Collections Care team hosts interns and fellows, works with national and international organizations to advance research in the proper preservation of records in all formats, and conducts workshops and other training opportunities.

-Digital Services Division
+Digital Services

-The Digital Services Division addresses the Smithsonian Institution Archives' digital preservation, digital curation, electronic records management and online collection accessibility needs.
-Concentrations of the division are an Electronic Records Program, the Web and New Media group, and Digitization Services.
-Through the Electronic Records Program, the DSD curates born digital records and preserves objects from a wide variety of formats for permanent retention.
-It contributes to the advancement of digital preservation technology with research projects in file format identification and validation as well as archival preservation of large bodies of email, such as email accounts.
+The Digital Services team addresses the Smithsonian Institution Archives' digital preservation, digital curation, online collection accessibility and crowdsourcing for cultural heritage.
+Staff are concentrated into three areas: Electronic Records Program; Web, New Media and Outreach; and Digitization Services.

+Through the Electronic Records Program, the staff curates born digital records and preserves objects from a wide variety of formats for permanent retention and enduring access.
 It assists in the development of records disposition schedules and records appraisals.
+It contributes to the advancement of digital preservation best practices and technology through a variety of collaborative research projects.

-The Web and New Media group works to promote and enhance the Internet-based accessibility of our collections through dynamic websites, blogs, social media and mobile applications.
-This group works to facilitate both wider and deeper use of our collections by researchers and scholars as well as inspiring new audiences to learn.
-Staff also provides leadership to pan-Institutional projects seeking to make the treasures of the Institution available to people all over the world.
+The work of the Web, New Media and Outreach group promotes and enhances the Internet-based accessibility of our collections through websites, blogs, social media and mobile applications.
+This group works to facilitate both wider and deeper use of our collections by researchers and scholars, as well as inspiring new audiences to learn.
+Staff also provide leadership to pan-Institutional projects seeking to make the treasures of the Institution available to people all over the world.